Guidelines for staying overnight during COVID-19:

 - As always, we remain fully committed to Sunyata being an open space for all of the community to avail of, however we must also adhere to public health guidelines.
 Therefore it is necessary for all guests to fully commit to following the outlined procedures before booking to stay

-- Due to social distancing regulations related to public spaces it will not be possible to open the kitchen to guests at this time.
-Breakfast and lunch will be provided for volunteer guests in the farmhouse.
+Due to social distancing regulations related to public spaces it will not be possible to open the kitchen to guests at this time.
+Breakfast and lunch will be provided for volunteer guests.

-- Guests are required to commit to cleaning the shared space in the farmhouse twice daily and sanitising ‘touch points’ as well as to follow the other guidelines required by public health advice such as using hand sanitiser/social distancing, cough etiquette and hand washing.
+Guests are required to commit to cleaning the shared space and sanitising ‘touch points’ as well as to follow the other guidelines required by public health advice such as using hand sanitiser/social distancing, cough etiquette and hand washing.

 If you do not feel comfortable with following these procedures it may be best to delay visiting to a future date

 Guidelines on staying at Sunyata: